Kyrgyzstan

 Capital: Bishkek

-Known as the “City of Apples,” Bishkek is a vibrant metropolis teeming with a unique blend of Soviet history and Kyrgyz culture.
-The city is a cultural hub featuring lush parks, lively bazaars, and stunning views of the nearby mountains.
-Since its establishment, it has played a crucial role in the region’s history, serving as a focal point for trade and cultural exchange.
+Known as the “City of Apples,” Bishkek is a dynamic city that beautifully fuses Soviet history with Kyrgyz culture.
+Nestled in the heart of Central Asia, it offers a mix of lush parks, vibrant bazaars, and stunning views of nearby mountains.
+Since its establishment, Bishkek has been a hub for trade and cultural exchange, making it an essential part of Kyrgyzstan’s story.

-1991: Following the dissolution of the Soviet Union, the city regains its name, Bishkek.
+1991: After the dissolution of the Soviet Union, the city regains its name, Bishkek.

-Today: Bishkek stands as the economic and cultural heart of Kyrgyzstan, thriving as a gateway to Central Asia.
+Today: Bishkek is a modern capital and the economic and cultural heart of Kyrgyzstan.

 Founded